2007 Venezuelan constitutional referendum: Results by state

-Response
+Reactions

 In conceding defeat, Chávez insisted that he would "continue in the battle to build socialism".
 Although two days later Chavez called "victoria de mierda" (shitty victory) to the results, further saying that "but already you are covering it (the victory) in shit".
 Chávez conceded defeat by saying "for now, we couldn't" ("por ahora no pudimos"), echoing the phrase he used after the failure of the February 1992 Venezuelan coup d'état attempt.
 Manuel Rosales, a 2006 Venezuelan presidential candidate, said, "Tonight, Venezuela has won".
 Leopoldo López, a popular opposition mayor, said "Venezuela won today, democracy won today".

 Latin American media responses included special reports that highlighted Chávez's first electoral setback in nine years and his ethical acceptance of defeat.
 According to a Mercosur press release, the general Latin American response was praise for the "democratic maturity" evidenced by the Venezuelan people.
 Brazil's Foreign Affairs Minister, Celso Amorin, said "The president accepted the result in a very calm and elegant manner."
 President Felipe Calderón of Mexico said Chávez had shown " ... enormous valor to admit such results".
 Spain's Foreign Affairs minister, Miguel Ángel Moratinos, said that "free expression of people's sovereignty has been accepted by all sides including those who had promoted the referendum".
 Néstor Kirchner, Argentine President described Chávez as a "great democrat".
 A response characterized by Mercosur as "blunt" came from Cuban Foreign Affairs minister Felipe Perez Roque: "those who have organized plots to destabilize Venezuela, to abolish its democratically elected government and even attempt a coup against President Chávez are active and we hope that they quit and let the Venezuelan people build their future in peace".